Yaakov Bardugo

-Yaakov Bardugo (sometimes spelled Yaacov; יעקב ברדוגו; born 23 March 1965) is an Israeli lawyer, businessman, journalist and political commentator for Channel 14 and Galei Yisrael.
+Yaakov Bardugo (sometimes spelled Yaacov; יעקב ברדוגו; born 23 March 1965), also known as the Parshan Megish, is an Israeli lawyer, businessman, journalist and political commentator for Channel 14 and Galei Yisrael.
 Bardugo previously worked as a commentator for Army Radio, as a columnist for Israel Hayom, and as the CEO of Mifal HaPais.

 Biography

 Yaakov Bardugo was born in Lod to religiously observant Moroccan Jewish parents He is the youngest of six children.
 Bardugo's parents were born in the Moroccan city of Meknes, moved to Marseille in 1948 and to Israel in 1949.

 Bardugo studied at the Noam Yeshiva in Pardes Hanna.
 Bardugo was then drafted into the IDF, where he served in the Military Intelligence Directorate and Unit 8200.

 After his service, Bardugo received a political science degree from Tel Aviv University, and a Law degree from Tel Aviv University and the Ramot Mishpat School of Law.

 While studying for his law degree, he was elected to lead a right-wing student body.
 Bardugo was a candidate for the leadership of the Students' union in 1988, but was not elected.
 He was admitted to the Israeli Bar in 1997.